norbertbaliga/GoWiki/README.md

 1. Viewing pages

+To show the content of a Title visit `/view/<page title>` URL.

+2. Editing pages

-Visiting the `/view/<page title>` URL will show the page content if the page already exists.
+To edit a Title visit the `/edit/<page title>` URL or use the 'edit' link on a page viewed.

-3. Editing pages

-TODO

-5. Saving pages

-TODO

 ### Building and running the application